matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Exporting data**

-- Data can also be exported from Google Cloud without penalty.
+- Data can also be exported from Google Cloud without a penalty.
 - Standard egress charges will apply.

 **Access Approval API allows you even more control over access to your data**